streamlit/docs/content/develop/concepts/multipage-apps/page-and-navigation.md

 ## Customizing navigation

 If you want to group your pages into sections, `st.navigation` lets you insert headers within your navigation.
-Alternatively, you can disable the default navigation widget and build a custom navigation menut with `st.page_link`.
+Alternatively, you can disable the default navigation widget and build a custom navigation menu with `st.page_link`.

 Additionally, you can dynamically change which pages you pass to `st.navigation`.
 However, only the page returned by `st.navigation` accepts the `.run()` method.
 If a user enters a URL with a pathname, and that pathname is not associated to a page in `st.navigation` (on first run), Streamlit will throw a "Page not found" error and redirect them to the default page.